shirleychen003/task-manager/README.md

    - Select a task from the list.
    - Click on **"Mark Complete"** to update the task status.

+6. **Clearing All Tasks (for testing purposes):**

+   - To clear all tasks from the database, run:
+     ```bash
+     python clear_db.py
+     ```
+   - This will remove both pending and completed tasks.
+   - Use with caution as this action cannot be undone.

 ## Accessibility Features

 - **Themes and Stylesheets:** Offers light and dark themes for visual comfort.